JetBrains/intellij-sdk-docs/topics/ui/text/capitalization.md

 Do **not** use for:
 * Actions in links
-* Actions in the popup on Alt+Enter: quick-fixes, intention actions and others
+* Actions in the popup on <shortcut>Alt+Enter</shortcut>: quick-fixes, intention actions, and others
 * Headers in notifications